Skip to content

 • Displays Profile, Version, Schema, and Description columns

-• Reads from compile-time embedded profiles
+• Reads from disk at ~/.config/botminter/profiles/

 bm profiles describe